zankia/damas-core/Contributing.md

+## Code conventions

-Abstract: as we start a new coding session with teammates we want to stick to a reference as explained here [#99](../issues/99).
+Abstract: as we start a new coding session with teammates we want to stick to a reference as explained in the issue [#99](../issues/99).

 We mainly want to stick to the Crockford document.
 It will become our reference for this list:
 * Variable Declaration